csswizardry/CSS-Guidelines/README.md

   The separation of concerns increases reusability and confidence whilst reducing dependency.

-## Misconceptions
+### Misconceptions

-  There are, I feel, a number of unfortunate misconceptions surrounding the separation of concerns when applied to HTML and CSS.
+  There are a number of unfortunate misconceptions surrounding the separation of concerns when applied to HTML and CSS.
 They all seem to revolve around some format of:

   > Using classes for CSS in your markup breaks the separation of concerns.